raphaelmansuy/tutorials/25-video-transcription-with-gemini-2-5.md

 - **Legal/Medical:** Professional recordings containing sensitive terminology

 > **Important Note:**
-> Only disable safety filters when necessary and ensure you have proper content review processes in place.
+> Only disable safety filters when necessary for legitimate transcription purposes and ensure you have proper content review processes in place.
+For production systems, consider using more selective safety settings rather than disabling all filters.

 ### Audio Timestamp Configuration